NHSDigital/dtos-cohort-manager/docs/user-guides/Local_machine_setup.md

 - compose.core.yaml - contains the core functions
 - compose.cohort-distribution.yaml - cohort distribution
 - compose.data-services.yaml - contains the data services
-- compose.yaml - imports the core and cohort distribution files so they can be interacted with together
+- compose.yaml - imports the core, cohort distribution, and data services files so they can be interacted with together

-First, copy the .env.example file, rename it to just ".env", and follow the instructions inside the file to add the variables.

-> **Note:** For existing users, make sure you replace where it says 127.0.0.1 in the azurite connection string and replace it with "azurite"

 Several vscode tasks have been made for common docker operations for Windows and Mac, which you can access by pressing ctrl/ cmd + shift + p entering the command Tasks: Run Task, and searching for either Win or Mac to run the commands